-Bethel Bible Village provides a safe and nurturing home for children and families in crisis, on our 64-acre campus in Hixson, TN.
+Bethel Bible Village provides healing and hope for children and families in crisis.

 How We Help